-(1998-) Professor of Educational Ministries and Leadership.
+(1998-) Chair and Professor of Educational Ministries and Leadership.
 BS, Pennsylvania State University, 1984; ThM, Dallas Theological Seminary, 1989; MA, Southwestern Baptist Theological Seminary, 1996; PhD, 2003.

-Dr. Sedwick has over thirty years of youth ministry experience and serves on the board of the Association of Youth Ministry Educators and currently serves as president of the board for the Society of Professors in Christian Education.
-He has four children, guaranteeing a youth laboratory in his house for many years to come.
+Dr. Sedwick has over thirty years of youth ministry experience.
+He serves on the board of the Association of Youth Ministry Educators and has served as president of the board for the Society of Professors in Christian Education.
 An ordained minister who teaches youth at a large Dallas-area church, Dr. Sedwick is also a popular conference and seminar speaker.
 His research and teaching interests include youth development, youth culture, biblical education for youth, curriculum design, and legal and financial issues in ministry.